-Agoraphobia treatment usually includes both medication and psychotherapy.
-It may take some time, but treatments can help you get better.
+Agoraphobia treatment usually includes both psychotherapy and medication.
+It may take some time, but treatment can help you get better.

-Antidepressant and anti-anxiety medications are often used to treat agoraphobia and panic symptoms.
+Antidepressant and anti-anxiety medications are often used to treat agoraphobia and panic symptoms that frequently accompany agoraphobia.
 You may have to try several different medications before you find one that works best for you.

 Your doctor is likely to prescribe one or both of the following:

-Both starting and ending a course of antidepressants can cause side effects that seem just like a panic attack.
-For this reason, your doctor likely will gradually increase your dose at the beginning of your treatment, and slowly decrease your dose when he or she feels you're ready to stop taking medication — often over the course of a year or more after your agoraphobia symptoms are controlled.
+Both starting and ending a course of antidepressants can cause side effects that seem like a panic attack.
+For this reason, your health care provider likely will gradually increase your dose during treatment, and slowly decrease your dose when he or she feels you're ready to stop taking medication.